Like tuples, records can also hold values of different types, but they are much more flexible than tuples.

 sortBy that sorts a list of strings by their length.

-map function to create a new list with the results of applying a given function on every element in a list.
+map function to transform a given list by applying a function to every element in that list.
 Since a list can also contain records in it, we can use

 map to transform those records into anything we like.

-We took a list of records and transformed it to a list of strings by applying an anonymous function that returns the value in
+We took a list of records and transformed it to a list of strings by applying an anonymous function to each element.
+The anonymous function simply returns the value in the

-As you can see the special functions are quite useful when we want to pick just one property from each record and put them in a separate list.
+As you can see the special functions are quite useful when we want to pick just one field from each record and put them in a separate list.